dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v7-info.md

    - Autocomplete
    - Pagination
    - ProgressIndicator
+1. The [Dropdown](/uilib/components/dropdown) uses now by default React Portal.
+This can have negative effects on scrollable views.
+Therefore, use the new [ScrollView](/uilib/components/fragments/scroll-view) fragment as the scrollable element.

 ## New components

 - New component [Autocomplete](/uilib/components/autocomplete).
 - New component [Pagination](/uilib/components/pagination) including **infinity scroller**.
-- New fragment [ScrollView](/uilib/fragments/scroll-view), used in [Modal](/uilib/components/modal) to fulfill the new Portal mode in the DrawerList scroll dependency inside of a Modal.
+- New fragment [ScrollView](/uilib/components/fragments/scroll-view), used in [Modal](/uilib/components/modal) to fulfill the new Portal mode in the DrawerList scroll dependency inside of a Modal.

 ## New features